-InfoStart date: 1 January, 2013 End date: 30 September, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 12-057SDU Countries: Uganda Thematic areas: Health, Lead institution: University of Southern Denmark (SDU), Centre of Global Health, Denmark Partner institutions: University of Copenhagen (UCPH), Department of Anthropology, Denmark Gulu University (GU), Faculty of Medicine, Uganda Kolding Hospital, Department of Paediatrics, Denmark Odense University Hospital (OUH), Emergency Department, Denmark Project website: go to website (the site might be inactive) Project coordinator: Morten Sodemann Total grant: 9,702,563 DKK
+InfoStart date: 1 January, 2013 End date: 30 September, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 12-057SDU Countries: Uganda Thematic areas: Health, Lead institution: University of Southern Denmark (SDU), Denmark Partner institutions: Kolding Hospital, Denmark Odense University Hospital (OUH), Denmark Gulu University (GU), Uganda University of Copenhagen (UCPH), Denmark Project website: go to website (the site might be inactive) Project coordinator: Morten Sodemann Total grant: 9,702,563 DKK

 Primary health care (PHC) often assumes a stable population.
 However, in conflict and post-conflict conditions, mobility poses an even more pronounced issue for PHC.
 In northern Uganda the population was exposed to forced urbanization into IDP camps.
 When peace recently returned to the region, resettlement resulted in movement out of camps to rural areas with poor services.
 The population faces problems of establishing a home, security, planning for the future and changing life conditions.
 There are difficulties in reaching some segments of the population and the services for IDPs during the conflict provided by WFP and relief organizations have been stopped including research institutions including the Joint Clinical Research Centre.